 When someone enters the country, immigration law says they entered without inspection and without admission.

 For the majority of Honduran immigrants who qualified for temporary protected status, this is true.
-(Again, I assume this is your father’s situation, but I could be wrong.)

 This means they had to go home for a green card interview.